 The Waterfall Model was first Process Model to be introduced.
 It is also referred to as a linear-sequential life cycle model.
 It is very simple to understand and use.
 In a waterfall model, each phase must be completed fully before the next phase can begin.
+This type of software development model is basically used for the for the project which is small and there are no uncertain requirements.
 At the end of each phase, a review takes place to determine if the project is on the right path and whether or not to continue or discard the project.
+In this model software testing starts only after the development is complete.
 In waterfall model phases do not overlap.

 Diagram of Waterfall-model:

 - This model is simple and easy to understand and use.

 - It is easy to manage due to the rigidity of the model – each phase has specific deliverables and a review process.

 - In this model phases are processed and completed one at a time.
 Phases do not overlap.

 - Waterfall model works well for smaller projects where requirements are very well understood.

 - Once an application is in the testing stage, it is very difficult to go back and change something that was not well-thought out in the concept stage.

 - No working software is produced until late during the life cycle.

 - High amounts of risk and uncertainty.